Vivian-Portfolio/Vivian-Portfolio-Data-Project-Documentation/README.md

 ---

 ## ⚙️ Project Type Flags
-> *Check what applies.
-This helps reviewers and collaborators understand the nature of the work at a glance.
-Delete this block before publishing.*

 - [ ] Exploratory Data Analysis (EDA)
 - [x] SQL Analysis / Querying
 - [ ] Dashboard / Data Visualization